timosalm/tap-spring-developer-workshop/workshop/content/exercises/12-factors.md

 ```

 #### Factor 2: Dependencies
-**Maven and Gradle** are two of the most popular tools in the Java ecosystem that allow us to **declare and manager dependencies**.
+**Maven and Gradle** are two of the most popular tools in the Java ecosystem that allow us to **declare and manage dependencies**.
 As we have already seen, the product service is using Maven.

 ```editor:open-file
 file: ~/product-service/pom.xml